I married my husband in 1989. We lived in an old brick garage that was converted into a house which was built in the 1940s.

 - Kidney problems

 My respiratory problems were blamed on a dust mite allergy.
 We were always doing the typical dust mite treatments of removing carpet, allergy bed coverings and keeping the humidity low.
 I remember comparing notes with my now deceased stepmother-in-law and stepsister-in-law.
 We would all sit down and talk about how different buildings would make us sicker than others.
 Sadly my mother-in-law died from lung complications and my sister-in-law passed away from kidney problems.
 I often think about how if I had only figured this all out a little sooner perhaps their lives could have been saved.

 My children grew up and moved out.
 In January of 2015 I moved my home office to an industrial building, which my husband owned.
 One of my daughters was living in an apartment in the same building and she was very ill.
-Diagnosed with Lyme disease, her kidneys were also giving her problems.
+Diagnosed with Lyme disease, her kidneys were also giving her problems, her face broke out in cystic acne and she was not able to digest foods that contained gluten.
 She was on a PICC line (peripherally inserted central catheter) of antibiotics and often couch bound.

 It was then that I noticed something was very, very wrong with the air in that building.
 I was beginning to get sick and sicker with each passing day.
 When the AC would kick on my chest would tighten, eyes would burn, getting dizzy and weak.
 Everyone else around me seemed to be oblivious.
 My stomach started acting up as well along with many other symtons.
 I later learned I too was having kidney problems.
 I started relating the sickness with the building.
 I would feel better when I left and would get worse when I came into work.
 I passed this information onto my daughter with a hunch that perhaps it was the apartment air that was making her sick.
 My stubborn child told me that was not the case.
 She had Lyme disease and mother, as always was wrong.